Pilag6/WordPressDevTask/README.md

 8. **Yoast SEO**: Yoast SEO is a comprehensive search engine optimization plugin that assists in optimizing WordPress websites for better visibility in search engine results.
 It offers features such as XML sitemaps, meta tags, and content analysis.

-## Admin Access

-The WordPress database, along with the admin password, is included in the repository in a special folder named "database."
-Please note that including sensitive information in a repository is generally not recommended for security reasons.
-If deploying this website in a production environment, it is crucial to change the admin password or provide instructions on how to change it after importing the database.

-To access the WordPress admin panel, use the following credentials:
-- Username: *****
-- Password: ****